Safeguarding Policy

 Understanding sexualised behaviour in children | NSPCC Learning

-Safeguarding Information for Children
+Safeguarding Information for Pupils

 Safer Recruitment

-The school has a number staff who are Safer Recruitment trained.
+The school has a number of staff who are Safer Recruitment trained.
 There will always be at least one of these people involved in each recruitment process.

 For further details, refer to the school’s Safer Recruitment Policy.